MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Enrolment/Update-MgRoleManagementEntitlementManagementRoleEligibilityScheduleRequest.md

   - `[CreatedDateTime <DateTime?>]`: The request creation date time.
   - `[CustomData <String>]`: Free text field to define any custom data for the request.
 Not used.
   - `[Status <String>]`: The status of the request.
 Not nullable.
 The possible values are: Canceled, Denied, Failed, Granted, PendingAdminDecision, PendingApproval, PendingProvisioning, PendingScheduleCreation, Provisioned, Revoked, and ScheduleCreated.
 Not nullable.
-  - `[Id <String>]`: Read-only.
+  - `[Id <String>]`:
   - `[Action <String>]`: Represents the type of the operation on the role eligibility assignment.
 The possible values are: AdminAssign: For administrators to assign role eligibility to users or groups to roles.AdminExtend: For administrators to extend expiring assignments.AdminUpdate: For administrators to change existing role assignments.AdminRenew: For administrators to renew expired assignments.AdminRemove: For administrators to remove users or groups from eligible roles.UserAdd: For users to activate their eligible assignments.UserExtend: For users to request to extend their expiring eligible assignments.UserRemove: For users to deactivate their active eligible assignments.UserRenew: For users to request to renew their expired eligible assignments.
   - `[AppScope <IMicrosoftGraphAppScope>]`: appScope
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[Id <String>]`: Read-only.
+    - `[Id <String>]`:
     - `[DisplayName <String>]`: Provides the display name of the app-specific resource represented by the app scope.
 Provided for display purposes since appScopeId is often an immutable, non-human-readable id.
-Read-only.
+This property is read only.
     - `[Type <String>]`: Describes the type of app-specific resource represented by the app scope.
 Provided for display purposes, so a user interface can convey to the user the kind of app specific resource represented by the app scope.
-Read-only.
+This property is read only.
   - `[AppScopeId <String>]`: Identifier of the app-specific scope when the assignment scope is app-specific.
 The scope of an assignment determines the set of resources for which the principal has been granted access.
 App scopes are scopes that are defined and understood by this application only.
 Use / for tenant-wide app scopes.
 Use directoryScopeId to limit the scope to particular directory objects, for example, administrative units.
   - `[DirectoryScope <IMicrosoftGraphDirectoryObject>]`: directoryObject
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[Id <String>]`: Read-only.
+    - `[Id <String>]`:
     - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
   - `[DirectoryScopeId <String>]`: Identifier of the directory object representing the scope of the assignment.
 The scope of an assignment determines the set of resources for which the principal has been granted access.
 Directory scopes are shared scopes stored in the directory that are understood by multiple applications.
 Use / for tenant-wide scope.
 Use appScopeId to limit the scope to an application only.
   - `[IsValidationOnly <Boolean?>]`: A boolean that determines whether the call is a validation or an actual call.
 Only set this property if you want to check whether an activation is subject to additional rules like MFA before actually submitting the request.